grafana/grafana-app-sdk/docs/tutorials/yolo-docs/README.md

 ## So what should I do?

-There are only three basic patterns for different needs.
+There are three basic patterns.
 Pick which one suits what you want to do.

 > **💡 Tip**: Most greenfield plugins start as CRD-based and evolve into operator-based as requirements grow.
 Custom APIs are relatively rare and only needed for specific use cases, but may be the go-to if you have something complex you need to migrate.